The Macmillan Neuro-Oncology Nursing Service for Patients with Brain and Spinal Tumours

 What is a Neuro-Oncology Clinical Nurse Specialist (CNS)?

-• Works as part of the multi-disciplinary healthcare team (MDT) to support patients with tumours or suspected tumours of the brain and spine, including tumours of the pituitary gland.
+• Works as part of the multi-disciplinary health care team (MDT) to support patients with tumours or suspected tumours of the brain and central nervous system, including tumours of the pituitary gland.

 • Provides ongoing support for patients with brain and other central nervous system tumours.